mark-nakachon/news-app/README.md

 This is a News App built for fun using React
+You can find it live at https://newsappwithreact.netlify.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).